 Dockyards, quays, terminals, pilots, warehouses, wharves, anchorages, lighthouses and beacons, craftsmen, shipping companies, customs and other port authorities, fish auctions, boarding houses, lodgings, packing facilities etc. Seaports respond to the needs of everything that comes from the sea, or that leaves for it.
 Besides the needs of commerce, ports traditionally cater the demand for sex as well.
 Since Frisia Coast Trail tells a history of the coastal strip of land along the North Sea, the old faithful pair of seafarers and prostitutes must be part of it.
 A story for long, and sometimes still, wrongly worded and painted as romantic.
 In this post we will focus on the late medieval and early modern periods, and in which we will offer some insights into the struggle for survival of the women of this coast.

 This long-read is not just about sailors and prostitutes.
 It is about how the lives of women was influenced by the sea.
-As we shall see, initially it was women who were dominating the prostitution, both as whore and whoremaster.
+As we shall see, initially it was women who were dominating the prostitution business, both as whore and whoremaster.
 Only later men interfered and by and large took over the management of brothels.
 But this post is also about how the wives of sailors had to survive while their husbands were at sea, sometimes for years on end.
 With a two-third chance their men would not come back (Dekker & Van de Pol 1989).
 In general, lower-class women often had to take care for themselves, whilst respectable and honourable jobs were reserved to men.

 A very much overlooked phenomenon in early-modern history of north-western Europe, is travesty.
 Women dressed up in trousers pretending to be a man and enrolling as soldier in the army or the navy, or as sailor in service of the Vereenigde Oostindische Compagnie ‘Dutch East India Company’ (VOC).
 Sometimes without being unmasked for years.
 That way having the possibility to make a living.
 Becoming a prostitute, was another option, albeit a dishonourable one.
 With all the men at sea and the many widows, the ratio of male-female of Amsterdam was 45-55 percent, especially in lower-class and working districts.
 About half of all criminal acts in Amsterdam was committed by females.
 According to foreigners visiting the city, women were not only assertive but were ruling the streets.